 This is a major prophecy in the Bible foretelling about a prophet like Moses who shall come from the brothers of Israel.
 God says in the Bible to Moses:

-Deu 18:18 I will raise them up a prophet from among their brethren, like unto thee; and I will put my words in his mouth, and he shall speak unto them all that I shall command him.
+Deuteronomy 18:18 I will raise them up a prophet from among their brethren, like unto you ;and I will put my words in his mouth, and he shall speak unto them all that I shall command him.

 In this verse, God was talking to Moses (Peace be upon him), the word them refers to the Israelites.
-Now let’s see the words I bolded.
+Now let’s see the words bolded above.

 Ishmaelites are the brothers of Israel